ministre/ihost/README.md

 # Application Functionality

-- Adding and removing hosts to inventory.yml file for further configuration using Ansible.
+- Adding and removing hosts in `inventory.yml` file for further configuration using Ansible.